 The Beginning of the Pandemic

-When Australia and New Zealand first went into COVID-19 lockdown in March this year, we found ourselves on the front line of helping our clients move entire workforces out of the office and into working from home (including ourselves).
+When Australia and New Zealand first went into COVID-19 lockdown in March 2020, we found ourselves on the front line of helping our clients move entire workforces out of the office and into working from home (including ourselves).
 In many cases this involved not only the physical relocation of staff and computing equipment to homes, but also the hasty implementation of new applications and services, such as Office 365, to allow teams to operate remotely.

 Working from Home – The New Norm